DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 A restart the Pi will ensure everything is working as expected.

-> Spoiler: this isn't going to work as expected.
+> Spoiler: This isn't going to work as expected.

 ## Dealing with stale state data
 When the system comes back, checking the loopback interface shows it's not configured.